uliw/esbmtk/docs/manual/manual.rst

 .. code:: ipython

     def dCdt(t, C_0, V, F_w, thx):
-        """Calculate the change in concentration as
-        a function of time.
+        """ Calculate the change in concentration as a function of time.
 After Glover 2011, Modeling Methods for Marine Science.